Find out the latest status of your course - Click here

 We will continue to provide gloves for relevant practical sessions.

-From the 17th of May, our face covering rules changed.
-Click here to view our latest face covering rules.
+We regularly review our face covering rules.
+Click here to view our latest face covering guidance.

 We will provide all delegates with free disposable face masks at our venues.
 A face visor or shield may be worn in addition to a face covering but not instead of one.
 This is because face visors or shields do not adequately cover the nose and mouth, and do not filter airborne particles.